Honda Timing Belt

 • Oil contamination from a leaking cam seal shortening belt life

-• Previous belt service without tensioner and water pump replacement
+• Previous belt service without replacing the tensioner and water pump

-• Extended storage — rubber cracks even below mileage limits
+• Long storage — rubber cracks even when mileage is still low

-• Timing chain rattle on newer Honda engines — different service story entirely
+• Timing chain rattle on newer Honda engines — a completely different service story

-• Serpentine belt squeal at startup — accessory belt, not timing belt
+• Serpentine belt squeal at startup — that is the accessory belt, not the timing belt

-• VTEC solenoid tick at idle — not timing related
+• VTEC solenoid tick at idle — not related to timing

-• Exhaust tick from a leak — does not affect crank-to-cam sync
+• Exhaust tick from a leak — does not affect crank-to-cam timing

 • Sudden no-start with valve damage on interference engines

-• Cylinder head removal and machine work — far more than planned belt service
+• Cylinder head removal and machine work — far more than a planned belt service

-• Stranded vehicle — timing belts fail at startup or under light load, often without warning
+• Stranded vehicle — timing belts often fail at startup or under light load with no warning

-• Missed opportunity to replace water pump and tensioners while the front cover is open
+• Missed chance to replace the water pump and tensioners while the front cover is already open

-• We confirm belt vs. chain for your VIN before quoting — Honda changed strategies by year
+1. 1 We confirm belt vs. chain for your VIN before quoting — Honda changed designs by year

-• Timing belt service typically includes tensioner, water pump, and seals when due
+2. 2 Timing belt service usually includes the tensioner, water pump, and seals when they are due

-• Cam and crank correlation is verified after assembly — no shortcuts on timing marks
+3. 3 Cam and crank timing is verified after assembly — no shortcuts on timing marks

-• We document the interval date so the next owner knows when it was done
+4. 4 We record the service date so the next owner knows when it was done

-1. 1 Share year, model, engine size, and any record of prior timing service.
+1. 1 Share the year, model, engine size, and any record of prior timing service.

-2. 2 We look up the correct interval, inspect belt condition when accessible, and quote belt, pump, and tensioner as a kit when appropriate.
+2. 2 We look up the correct interval, inspect the belt when we can reach it, and quote the belt, pump, and tensioner as a kit when that makes sense.

 4. 4 Most timing belt jobs are planned drop-offs with same-day or next-day completion once parts are confirmed.